qibebt-bioinfo/dynamic-meta-storms/README.md

 ```
 MS-single-to-table -l samples.list.txt -o samples.sp.table
 ```
-This step can be ignored if you have already obtained the species-level relative abundance table by MetaPhlAn2 (e.g. [Example](#example) in below).
+This step can be ignored if you have already obtained the species-level relative abundance table by MetaPhlAn2 (e.g. [Example dataset](#example-dataset) in below).

 c.
 Generate the distance matrix:
 ```
 MS-comp-taxa-dynamic -T samples.sp.table -o samples.sp.dist
 ```
 The output file “samples.sp.dist” is the distance matrix.
-# Example
+# Example dataset
 Here we provide a demo dataset (Synthetic Dataset 1) with species abundance of 40 synthetic metagenomic samples in “example” folder.
 In this package, “dataset1.sp.abd” is the relative abundance on species-level, and “dataset1.meta” is the group information of the samples.

 To run the demo, you can either: